This article provides answers for InVision V7. Not sure which version you're using? Find out.

 What's new in InVision V7

-Here are a handful of incredibly useful new features that other InVision V7 users are loving:
+The following are some of the new features that V7 users are loving.

-- Spec documents: Available only in InVision V7, Specs are a new type of InVision document tailored for one job only—design to development collaboration.
+Available only in V7, Specs are a new type of InVision document tailored for a specific job—design-to-development collaboration.

 You’ll also still enjoy many of the core capabilities in the current version of InVision (V6), including these InVision staples: